-The IMPAACT Network may receive funding from pharmaceutical companies to support the conduct of a study partially or fully.
+The IMPAACT Network may receive funding from pharmaceutical companies to support the conduct of a study.
 The funding level can vary depending on the study; a study may be fully funded by the pharmaceutical company or only partially funded, in which case costs are shared with the Network.
-In both cases, the pharmaceutical company provides funding directly to the IMPAACT Finance and Contracts Office, which then funds the CRSs through a task order.
-For studies supported by pharmaceutical companies , the IMPAACT Finance and Contracts Office provides funding to the CRSs for both personnel and non-personnel study costs.
+In either case, the pharmaceutical company provides funding directly to the IMPAACT Finance and Contracts Office, which then funds the CRSs through a task order.
+For studies supported by pharmaceutical companies, the IMPAACT Finance and Contracts Office provides funding to the CRSs for both personnel and non-personnel study costs.
 The development of study budgets for these studies follows the same process as the Network-supported studies, and Management Oversight Group (MOG) approval is required (see Section 11).
-Once the MOG has approved the study budget, the Operations Center works with the IMPAACT Finance and Contracts Office to enter the budget into the pharmaceutical company's template and submit it to the pharmaceutical company for review and approval.
-Once approved, the IMPAACT Finance and Contracts Office receives funding based on milestones or a payment schedule defined in the funding agreement.
+Once the MOG has approved the study budget, the Operations Center works with the IMPAACT Finance and Contracts Office receives funding based on milestones or a payment schedule defined in the funding agreement.
 Pharmaceutical funding is not included in the annual funding plan submission request to NIAID; however, enrollment projections and spending estimates are compiled during the annual budgeting and mid-course correction processes.